berensp/berensp.github.io/_recipes/burger.md

 4. Make indentation in the middle to prevent the bulging!
 5. Cook 4-5 minutes per side.
 (You get one flip and one flip only.)

-[^3]: Be sure you don't overdo it with the mixing or your burgers may end up on the "tough" side.

 Buen provecho.

 — ᴘ. ᴍ. ʙ.

+[^1]: @Dad always used the Worcestershire sauce, so I don't skip it.
+1 lb. recipe for four patties.

+[^2]: When the kids were a little younger I did Hawaiian buns/mini sweet rolls and then make smaller patties for sliders.

+[^3]: Be sure you don't overdo it with the mixing or your burgers may end up on the "tough" side.